-The majority of buses (88%) have Euro VI diesel engines or operate on biogas (all buses that pick up or drop off in the City Centre are required to be Euro VI or better as part of the AQPS).
+The majority of buses (91%) have Euro VI diesel engines or operate on biogas (all buses that pick up or drop off in the City Centre are required to be Euro VI or better by January 2024 (as part of the AQPS).
 The breakdown is shown below.